clarkgrangerc/DM-SL/Assignment-2.md

 In the third part, the question asks us to fit a K-nearest neighbor model.
 We select the same variables as our linear model and scale them accordingly to fit a KNN model.
-We did 300 loops for each K starting from 1 to 300 K’s.
-The average RMSE declines in the range of 100 to 150
+We did 300 loops for each K starting from 1 to 300 K. The average RMSE declines in the range of 100 to 150 K.
-K. However, exact value of K with minimum average RMSE changes with each iteration of 500 training/ test splits for each K.We selected K = 135 based on our 500 training/ tests sample splits.
+However, exact value of K with minimum average RMSE changes with each iteration of 500 training/ test splits for each K.We selected K = 135 based on our 500 training/ tests sample splits.
 It gave an RMSE of 80616.